General Election Information

 • Remuneration: External Council members receive a modest payment from the University.

-• Events and Networking: Council Members have the opportunity to attend UNE’s Graduation Ceremonies and are invited to other key UNE Events or networking opportunities – generally in Armidale or Sydney, but sometimes interstate.
+• Events and Networking: Council Members have the opportunity to attend UNE’s Graduation Ceremonies and are invited to other key UNE Events or networking opportunities – generally in Armidale, Tamworth or Sydney, but sometimes interstate.
 As part of the leadership of the University, Council Members may be invited to speak at an event.

 Q2.
 What do you need to do to nominate for election to the Council?